Vaishnavi2701-mk/Git-Github/README.md

 <h1> How to create a Pull Request? </h1>
 Follow the step number 8 in " Working with existing project " section to create a Pull Request.

+<h2> Note </h2>

+While creating multiple pull requests you may have noticed that once you made a pull request you cannot make another pull request by commiting on the same branch.
+GitHub doesn't allow you to make more that one pull request within a single branch, for every new commit or we can consider to make a new pull request we have to create a new branch.